agilescientific/transform-2020-tutorial/README.md

 ## Agenda

+- Introduction to this problem
-- notebooks/Fossil_classifier_minimal.ipynb
+- `notebooks/Fossil_classifier_minimal.ipynb`
-- notebooks/Hitting_some_web_APIs.ipynb
+- `notebooks/Hitting_some_web_APIs.ipynb`
-- notebooks/Building_a_flask_app.ipynb (note that this is not a 'normal' notebook)
+- `notebooks/Building_a_flask_app.ipynb` (note that this is not a 'normal' notebook)
-- notebooks/Hitting_our_web_API.ipynb
+- `notebooks/Hitting_our_web_API.ipynb`

 We will build everything else from scratch.
 However, there are 'complete' notebooks in `nb-master` if you prefer to read rather than type.
-And there is a complete app in app-master if you want the complete app.
+And there is a complete app in `app-master` if you want the complete app.